BuberryWorldwide/hoang-an-poetry/2007/14-01-2007-sweet-sojourners-in-the-realm-of-love.md

 ---
-title: "Sweet Sojourners In The Realm Of Love"
+author: Unknown
+categories: Poetry
 date: 14/01/2007
-categories: Poetry
 layout: post
+title: Sweet Sojourners In The Realm Of Love
 ---

 **Sweet Sojourners In The Realm Of Love**